datarza/HeaderTableLayoutPanel/README.md

-# HeaderTableLayoutPanel
+# TableLayoutPanel with highlighted header

-TableLayoutPanel with Header
+This is WinForms highlighted header control based on TableLayoutPanel

 ![Demonstrative image](img_01.png "Demonstrative image")